Project

 A long-lived project that still receives updates

-This is my personal library I use to share the Ruby tidbits and Rake tasks I made it for my various projects, and also to bootstrap easily several element of my daily workflow (new git repository, new beamer slides etc.).
+This is my personal library I use to share the Ruby tidbits and Rake tasks I made it for my various projects, and also to bootstrap easily several elements of my daily workflow (new git repository, new beamer slides etc.).

 2005